-In another study with more than a 1000 volunteers found that those who averaged 5hrs of sleep a night or less had also decreased their leptin and increased their ghrelin but also increased their Body Mass Index (BMI) 3.6%.
+Beyond this, another study with more than a 1000 volunteers found that those who averaged 5hrs of sleep a night or less had also decreased their leptin and increased their ghrelin — but also increased their Body Mass Index (BMI) 3.6%.

-These are just a couple of studies showing this correlation but there are more where that came from.
-If that wasn’t enough, decreased sleep can also disrupt blood sugar regulation as well with one study showing cutting back sleep to 4hrs saw a 40% longer rate to regular blood sugar after a high carb meal alongside a decreased insulin response of 30%.
+These are just a couple of studies showing this correlation but there are plenty more where that came from.
+And if that wasn’t enough, decreased sleep can also disrupt blood sugar regulation as well with one study demonstrating that cutting back sleep to 4hrs saw a 40% longer rate to regular blood sugar after a high carb meal alongside a decreased insulin response of 30%.

-These numbers are huge and given the fact that carbohydrate intake and timing are a major part of proper meal planning for the hockey athletes it makes a big difference to you directly.
-If you’re a hockey player and you’re hell bound on making the best progress possible in your game and with your physique, then carbs should be in your meal plan in the right doses and at the right times.
+These numbers are huge and given the fact that carbohydrate intake and timing are a major part of proper meal planning for hockey athletes it makes a big difference to you directly.
+If you’re a hockey player and you’re motivated towards making the best progress possible in your game and with your physique, then carbs should be in your meal plan in the right doses and at the right times.
 But even if your meal plan is bang on point, poor sleep can disrupt how well you manage these sugars in your bloodstream which can lead to unnecessary inflammation.

 Sleep Quality Strategies